microsoft/OHDSIonAzure/docs/troubleshooting/troubleshooting_azure_vmss_agent_pool.md

   * For Linux you can use [SSH](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys#ssh-into-your-vm)
   * For Windows you can use [RDP](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/connect-logon)

+  > Your jumpbox credentials should be setup through your [bootstrap Terraform project](/infra/terraform/bootstrap/README.md#step-1-update-your-variables)

 2. In the Azure Portal, navigate to your Azure Virtual Network to check the connected devices.
   ![Get Azure VMSS Instance IP](/docs/media/connect_to_azure_vmss_instance_1.png)